Valley Nordkapp

 Paddler size is a factor with these boats, as with all kayaks.
 The first sea kayak I ever tried was an old original N/kapp HM - it was way too small for me and was clearly not designed for a 6'2" "larger" paddler as I could barely even get into it, and even seated felt I was sitting "on" rather than "in".
 Being used to modern keyhole cockpits on river boats I found the ocean cockpit a tad claustrophobic, but some people love them.
 The original ocean cockpit Nordkapps provided paddlers with a "straight legs" paddling position long before Rockpool re-invented the concept.

-Some years later I bought a N/kapp Jubilee which was enormous fun to paddle, and somewhat bigger and easier to get into!
-It felt more solid on the water and was very fast.
-Sadly, eventually I had to admit I was really too big for it too so sold it on, and the chap who bought it absolutely loved it.
+Some years later I bought a plastic P&H Cappella and then decided to bite the bullet and bought a brand new Nordkapp Jubilee which was enormous fun to paddle, and somewhat bigger and easier to get into!
+It felt more solid on the water than that early HM, and was very fast.
+Notably faster than the Capella.
+Sadly, eventually I had to admit I was really too big for it, so sold it on.
+The chap who bought it absolutely loved it.
 Two friends of mine who are somewhat slimmer in stature and about 6'0" both love their Jubilees.

 The larger key-hole cockpits certainly made it easier to get into the things, but of course many people worried that the larger opening would be vulnerable to spraydeck implosion in a big sea - those stories of imploding spraydecks on large cockpits are probably best heard in the context of 1970's materials, typically nylon spray decks.
-The more modern neoprene decks will be far less inclined to implode.
-The same is true of hatch covers, and the modern manufacturing methods make it possible to produce a cover/rim combination which is far more effective than the early ones.
-VCP, for example, no longer require the metal tensioning strap used on the early ones.
+Modern neoprene decks will be far less inclined to implode.
+The same is true of hatch covers, and modern manufacturing methods make it possible to produce a cover/rim combination which is far more effective than the early ones.
+VCP hatches, for example, no longer require the metal tensioning band used on the early ones.

-Nick Crowhurst wrote about the first time he used his newly renovated HM as follows "Last Sunday morning in the Tamar estuary the Nordkapp was in her element.
+Nick Crowhurst started a lengthy renovation of an HM in 2006 and later wrote about the first time he used his newly renovated boat as follows "Last Sunday morning in the Tamar estuary the Nordkapp was in her element.
 There was a good strong ebb knocking up against a SSE wind gusting to 25 knots.
 The short steep chop was up to 4 feet high, and ploughing into this was excellent.
 The Nordkapp just seems to get better as the seas get rougher.
 I was with a friend who was paddling a long fat poly sea kayak, and I needed to keep station with him, to keep an eye on him and give him moral support.
 However, he was traveling very slowly in the conditions.

 Of course, the bow rudder swings the bow mainly, so a better test is the stern rudder, trying to swing the modified stern across.
 These were easier than before the mods, but still not sufficiently effective in my book, even with edging.
 Neither were low brace turns, although they were better than before."

-Lee cocking (or lee helm) isn't an especially desirable trait - what Nick is describing required him to edge away from the oncoming waves and wind, which is inherently unstable.
-A lee cocking boat in an on-shore wind can be a bit of a handful.
-The big Aleut II does it as well unless it has steerage way to get the rudder to bite, and I can say it's not especially nice having experienced it.
+Leecocking (or lee helm) isn't an especially desirable trait - what Nick is describing required him to edge away from the oncoming waves and wind, which is inherently unstable.
+A leecocking boat in an on-shore wind can be a bit of a handful.
+The big Aleut Sea II does it as well if the rudder is deployed and it must have steerage way to get the rudder to bite.
+I can say it's not especially nice having experienced it.
+At the time, I didn't understand enough about kayak dynamics to appreciate that the deployed rudder acted as a giant skeg, anchoring the stern and letting the bow blow downwind.
+Which is of course what happens with the inbuilt skeg on the HM's.

 They are still fast boats, and if you are the only one in the group without one, you are always at the back.
 The others I paddle with swear by them, me, just at them".

-Duncan Winning commented on the large fixed skeg on the HM's and told me that "Gordon Brown cut his back, a bit at a time, till he got the hull balanced to suit him."
+Duncan Winning commented on the large fixed skeg on the HM's and told me that "Gordon Brown (of Skyak) cut his back, a bit at a time, 'till he got the hull balanced to suit him."

 Of the later versions, Charles Scott writes about his new poly Nordkapp and says "seems just as fast as the "proper" Nordkapp and handles the same.
 I think it's very slightly more stable than the Jubilee, but this might be because I've been paddling it every Wednesday night and I'm comfortable with it.
 The level of finish is good, the bulkheads are neatly sealed and the seat is comfortable and well fitting.
 The footrests use a decent aluminium rail system, although the thigh grips aren't in a great place, but I get a comfortable knee grip on the inside of the coaming.